 The most common language spoken in Port O'Connor is English.
 Other important languages spoken here include Spanish and Polish.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 16 residents per square mile, is less crowded than 95.5% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 95.5% of the neighborhoods in America.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-In addition, real estate in the neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.6% of U.S. neighborhoods.
-If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+In addition, owner-occupied real estate dominates the neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 96.6% of neighborhoods in America.
 Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 51.4%, which is higher than 98.9% of all U.S. neighborhoods.

 In addition, astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 99.4% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.